stefanmandradzhiyski/poster/README.md

 - Import the project using Gradle;
 - Open the terminal and go to the directory where you saved the application and execute this command: docker-compose up -d
 - The docker container will run a zookeper on port 2181, a kafka broker on port 9092 and a postgres server with predefined databases on port 5432;
-- Lastly, run all the microservices: authenticaion, history, post, user, member-gateway
+- Lastly, run all the microservices:
+  - member-gateway on port 8080;
+  - authenticaion-service on port 8081;
+  - history-service on port 8082;
+  - post-service on port 8083;
+  - user-service on port 8084.